ashgratt/ashgratt/README.md

 - 👋 Hi, I’m @ashgratt
 - 👀 I’m interested in science, mathematics & engineering.
-- 🌱 I’m currently learning how to solve engineering problems in Python
+- 🌱 I’m currently developing first principles tools for chemical engineering problems in Python.

 <!---
 ashgratt/ashgratt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.